 A first or upper second class psychology degree accredited by the BPS and conferring graduate basis for chartered membership (GBC) is essential.
 If candidates have an undergraduate degree in another subject, candidates must have completed an accredited conversion qualification in psychology.
 Please see Application and Selection pages on our website for full details of entry requirements.

 Months of entry

-Because studying Clinical Psychology opens the door to a career which is infinitely varied, enabling you to undertake clinical work with a broad range of people experiencing a very diverse range of mental health difficulties.
-Clinical Psychologists not only seek to alleviate mental distress; they also work actively to promote psychological health and well bell-being.
+Studying Clinical Psychology opens the door to a career which is infinitely varied, enabling you to undertake clinical work with a broad range of people experiencing a very diverse range of mental health difficulties.
+Clinical Psychologists not only seek to alleviate mental distress; they also work actively to promote psychological health and wellbeing.

 In addition to direct clinical work with people, you are also likely to be able to undertake service-related research, and provide consultation and supervision to other mental health professionals, teams and services.

 Our Clinical Psychology doctorate integrates clinical, academic and research practice to achieve the highest quality of professional training.
 We offer one of the largest and longest established Clinical Psychology training programmes in the UK, and have a national reputation for excellence and innovative practice.

 Our programme team is made up of senior Clinical Psychologists who bring a wealth of experience in clinical practice, and draw upon a broad range of different therapeutic modalities, to inform their teaching and research interests.

 Canterbury Christ Church University welcomes applications from International Students.
 For more information please visit our website.

 Fees and funding